ClaytonRitter/ClaytonRitter.github.io/index.markdown

 [clicke this linke to go to thebasement]({% link basement.markdown %}).

 <br>
-# Anther
+# Projects
-Follow in the footsteps of the ancient woodswalkers, and journey roguelike-style through a fractured world.
+ANTHER: Follow in the footsteps of the ancient woodswalkers, and journey roguelike-style through an overgrown world.

+THIS WEBSITE: I designed this website using jekyll.
+Yeah I learned html and css just for this.
+Low key I find web design boring asf.
+But like I'll do it tho.